AntonKanug/Calculator/README.md

 # Calculator
-Description: Calculator with many mathematical operations
+Description: Calculator with mathematical operations such as Deravitvies, Defintie Integrals & Graphing

 Graphics Install Guide: